 - Life journeys, Life events: Customer Council (CC) for life journey projects

 - ICT and Digital Leadership Group (IDLG) for state digital asset and legacy modernisation projects

 - Enabling capabilities: Public Service Commission (PSC) for enabling capabilities projects

 Please contact Daniel Roelink to find out more about the regular Beyond Digital updates.

-List (‘the pipeline’) quarterly with the next review.
-If your project is put into the pipeline, we will let you know and work with you to prepare your business case.
+The list (‘the pipeline’) is reviewed quarterly for any emerging priorities.
+If your project is put into the pipeline, we will let you know and work with you to priorities the project.
 Alternatively, Ramesh Murthy can help with your query.